 A conversation with your child's teacher can be a good place to start.
 Ultimately, you should submit your written request for testing to the guidance counselor with a copy to the building principal.
 You should receive a written response from the district within 10 calendar days (excluding summer vacation).

-It is important to note that, while a preliminary "gifted screening" may be recommended, State Regulation (Chapter 16) provides that reasonable parent requests should result in a full Gifted Multidisciplinary Evaluation, conducted by a team which includes the parent and a certified school psychologist.
+All reasonable parent requests should result in a full Gifted Multidisciplinary Evaluation, conducted by a team which includes the parent and a certified school psychologist.

 Where can I learn more?